gdiegel/writing-public/automated_acceptance_testing.md

 # Automated acceptance testing
-> The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTION AL in this document are to be interpreted as described in [RFC 2119][1].
+> The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119][1].

 ## Introduction
 An application deployed in any environment requires extensive functional testing before propagation into the next stage.
 Functional testing is conducted to evaluate the compliance of a system or component with specified functional requirements, it is not concerned with application internals.

 Once your software has passed a set of unit and integration tests in the commit stage, a release candidate is built and deployed to an artifact store.
-This is usulallyt the trigger for the deployment pipeline ti kick off and deploy the artifact into an environment where it will have to pass a second stage of tests, the acceptance test stage:
+This is usually the trigger for the deployment pipeline to run and deploy the artifact into an environment where it will have to pass a second stage of tests, the acceptance test stage:

 ![Tradeoffs in a development pipeline](images/tradeoffs_pipeline.png)